Poetry Route River Flows

 Loes: As an academic, I always aim to overcome a dilemma that emerges from my background in the arts.
 I have the conviction that issues of arts and creativity have a direct link to the academic fields of communication and participation.
-When I speak about participation, I do not only mean organizing a rational conversation in very logical or linear ways, but my work is always centered around the very interaction itself.
+When I speak about participation, I do not only mean organizing a rational conversation in very logical or linear ways, but my work is always centred around the very interaction itself.

 Olga: R! covers a variety of themes and concepts, where all projects relate to notions such as participation, democracy, community media and/or power, always in very diverse ways.
 From your point of view, which of these concepts resonate with your in your project?

 Loes: What resonates with our project are overlapping issues of participation and democracy.
 To me, it is about “voicing”.
 It’s about communities participating in larger societal debates.
 We work on issues of social and material sustainability.
 There, very often, the democratic materialization of participation consists of impact assessment processes.
 Instead, we like to work with the people involved, facilitating reflective processes for communities to explore and question what matters and should matter to them and how they can contribute to sustainability with or without a government asking them for an opinion.
 So it transcends the idea of participation in form of elections or other formal and established democratic processes into a process where people decide more freely.